 Donald Trump managed to insult every woman who does not aspire to look like a runway model when he went after Carly Fiorina.
 He bashed differently able citizens of this planet when he mocked a New York Times reporter with physical challenges.
 And all along black Americans knew, just knew, that it was just a matter of time.

 And true to form Donald Trump added a race-baiting grenade to his arsenal.
 When asked whether he disavowed the tacit endorsement of former Ku Klux Klan leader David Duke he tiptoed, spun and moonwalked all over the place before finally “disavowing” Duke.
-Of course he “disavowed” with a dog whistle, a Trumpian wink and a nudge to all those who think that David Duke isn’t such a bad guy and that the Ku Klux Klan is no worse than Reverend Jeremiah Wright.
+Of course he “disavowed” with a dog whistle, a Trumpian wink and an elbow nudge to all those who think that David Duke isn’t such a bad guy and that the Ku Klux Klan is no worse than Reverend Jeremiah Wright.

 The reason why black Americans have been so prescient is not due to some shared race memory.
 It has been one of the sad themes of American racial history that when hatemongering begins in this country, black Americans will not fare well.
 And when it comes to Donald Trump his record regarding racial issues goes back a lot further than his recent Texas Two Step with the David Duke question.